 1. Opt for streamlined sanitaryware

-2. Maximise awkward spaces
+2. Maximize awkward spaces

 En-suite bathrooms, particularly those in a loft conversions, can be small, awkward spaces with tricky angles.
-It's important to plan your en-suite effectively in order to maximise space and come up with design solutions that tackle awkward angles.
+It's important to plan your en-suite effectively in order to maximize space and come up with design solutions that tackle awkward angles.

 When designing an en-suite, it can be a good idea to opt for a scheme that complements the adjoining rooms.
-This creates a sense of flow and continuity through the spaces, making them feel connected and well considered.
+This creates a sense of flow and continuity through the spaces, making them feel connected and well-considered.